zavierand/neural-network-scratch/README.md

 $$

 This, on a very high level, is backpropagation.

+### Derivatives of the Activation Functions
+Seeing how backprop works, we can assume that the derivatives of the activation functions can help train the network in a surprisingly effective way.
+When looking at the derivative of ReLU, $\text{relu}(x) = \text{max}(0, x)$, notice that we get this:

+$$
+f^{'}(x) =
+    \begin{cases}
+        1 & \text{if } x > 0, \\
+        0 & \text{if } x \leq 0
+    \end{cases}
+$$

+Essentially, this "deactivates" a neuron on training, influencing which neurons should be considered during forward pass.
+This works in conjunction with gradient descent to improve accuracy rates by updating the weights and biases of the neurons while also influencing paths a network can take to reach a desired output.

 ## Gradient Descent
 To compute the best possible values for our weights and biases in our neural network, we can use gradient descent (of course).
 Gradient descent is obviously one of - if not, the most popular algorithm used for updating the parameters to be as optimal as possible.
 Given an input vector of values, we can compute the optimal values for our weights and biases with the following two equations: